Effective: April 4, 1996

 - All campus members taking an active interest, participating and abiding by applicable federal, state, local and agency safety rules and regulations.

-- Successful table top and live drills for disasters and emergencies.
+- Demonstration of successful table top and live drills on campus for disasters and emergencies.

 The Committee will: